weiweitop/documentation/_posts/2018-12-05-copyMasterAndAppDetailsFromCompany.md

 **Data, fields and settings to be cloned**: *Card types*, *Card master*, *Sequence controls*, *Action form*, *Application parameters* etc.

-To enable this optionn, two different scripts have to be executed in the HR Works database.
+To enable this optionn, two different scripts have to be executed in the HROn database.

    1. Script to create **Company Creation** menu.